crxig-rxberts/Chess/README.md

 [here](https://github.com/crxig-rxberts/Chess/blob/e8740d353437257dc00ef127851811d1b92c857f/src/main/game/BoardEvent.cpp#L59).

-Another great implementation is within the main game loop [here](https://github.com/crxig-rxberts/Chess/blob/e8740d353437257dc00ef127851811d1b92c857f/src/main/main.cpp#L29), this logic takes the handle of events out of the main game loop and into the unordered maps at the top of the file, this allows for a cleaner game loop and the ability to manage and add new events with relative ease when it comes to changes within main.cpp.
-There are however a couple of flaws with this file that I will mention in the reflective review section.
+Another great implementation is within the main game loop [here](https://github.com/crxig-rxberts/Chess/blob/e8740d353437257dc00ef127851811d1b92c857f/src/main/main.cpp#L29), this logic takes the handling of events out of the main game loop and into the unordered maps at the top of the file, this allows for a cleaner game loop and the ability to manage and add new events with relative ease when it comes to changes within main.cpp.
+There are however a couple of flaws with this file like the excessive nesting of while, if, while.
+This will be refactored in a later release.

 I also think the project file structure as a whole is well done, the structure can be seen in section [1b](https://github.com/crxig-rxberts/Chess#project-structure).
-The project is split in a typical way seen in c++ projects, with all the headers stored in an include directory and then having well organised file structure for the main game files.
+The project is split in a typical way seen in c++ projects, with all the headers stored in an include directory and then having a well organised file structure for the main game files.
 This will be further improved as I expand the project, for example I will be adding more helper classes, so I will undoubtedly split the model and controller sections like so:
 - 📂 main